User Guide: OONI Probe Mobile App

 Disclaimer: The NDT and DASH tests are conducted against third-party servers provided by Measurement Lab (M-Lab).
 If you run these tests, M-Lab will collect and publish your IP address for research purposes, irrespective of your OONI Probe settings.
 Learn more about M-Lab’s data governance through its privacy statement.

-If you would like to limit your testing to only one (or a few) of the tests included in the Performance card, please refer to the Configuring your OONI Probe settings section of this guide.
+If you would like to limit your testing to only one (or a few) of the Performance tests, please select only the tests that you want to run instead of selecting all Performance tests.

 Customizing your website testing